Mayor James Perkins Jr.

 City of Selma, Alabama

-As an activist, Perkins championed the causes of voting rights in 1960s; desegregation in 1970s; technology education disparity in 1990s; and illegal gun control, education quality and disparity, environmental injustice, and voter participation in 2000s.
+As an activist, Perkins championed the causes of voting rights in the 1960s; desegregation in the 1970s; technology education disparity in the 1990s; and illegal gun control, education quality and disparity, environmental injustice, and voter participation in the 2000s.

-Perkins is an entrepreneur who started a business with $50, grew that business to over $1 million in annual sells.
+Perkins is an entrepreneur who started a business with $50, grew that business to over $1 million in annual sales.

 Perkins earned a Bachelor of Science Degree in Mathematics from Alabama A & M University and completed numerous graduate courses in the Master of Business Administration program at Auburn University at Montgomery.

 Perkins is a graduate of Leadership Birmingham, Leadership Selma, and Leadership Alabama.

 James Perkins Jr is the husband of Selma City School System, parent facilitator, Cynthia Perkins.
 He is a father who served as PTO president at most schools attended by their children, coached most sports teams on which their children played, and mentors many children who are not his own.

 James Perkins, Jr. speaks of his accomplishments by saying, “For all successes, accolades, and advancements, I say, ’To God be the Glory.’
 My daily goals are to put God first and just treat people right.
 This is who I am and this is how I try to live my life.”